Cohousing: What it is, How it works, and How much it costs 2026

 • Event rooms

-In the cohousing model, it is essential that those involved are willing to cooperate, share, and interact with their community.
-It is vital that there is a spirit of mutual support, where everyone cares for and looks out for the well-being of others.
-If this philosophy does not exist, it would not be true collaborative housing, but rather a traditional residence, where there is often little interaction between neighbors.
+In the cohousing model, it is mandatory for those involved to be willing to cooperate, share, and interact with their community.
+It is vital that there is a spirit of mutual support, where everyone looks out for each other's well-being.
+If this philosophy is absent, it would not be true collaborative housing, but rather a traditional residence where interaction between neighbors is often lacking.

 Types of cohousing

-Next, we will tell you about the different types of cohousing that exist today.
+Next, we'll tell you about the different types of cohousing that currently exist.

-This is probably the most common type of cohousing.
-In this case, the property belongs to a cooperative that grants the right to use a home and shared areas in exchange for a fee.
-The amount of this fee is set by the cooperative.
+This is probably the most common type in the world of cohousing.
+In this case, the property belongs to a cooperative that grants the right to use a dwelling and common areas for a fee.
+The amount of this fee or charge is set by the cooperative.

-It is also known as cloudhousing, as it is a model that is more tailored to the needs of each individual.
-In this model, each member of the community decides which services to use, and the amount to be paid is set accordingly.
-This format allows each person the freedom to choose what they want and what they prefer to forgo.
+It is also known as cloudhousing because it is a model more adapted to the needs of each individual.
+In this modality, each community member decides which services they will use, and the amount to be paid is determined accordingly.
+This format provides each person the freedom to choose what they want and what they prefer to forgo.

-It is a more selective or private type of cohousing, as it generally includes fewer members than other models.
-In this case, a small group of people purchases a plot of land and then builds shared housing on it.
+It is a type of cohousing more selective or private, as it generally doesn't involve as many members as other models.
+In this case, a small group of people purchases land and then builds shared housing units on it.

 How does it work?

-For cohousing to function properly, each member makes financial contributions to carry out maintenance, remodeling, and property improvements.
-For this reason, all residents play a fundamental role in every stage of cohousing.
-From the moment construction is planned to the management of the community, it is everyone's responsibility.
+For the proper functioning of cohousing, each member makes financial contributions to cover maintenance, remodeling, and property improvements.
+For this reason, all residents are an integral part of every stage of cohousing.
+From the moment construction is planned to community management, it's everyone's responsibility.

-In addition to this, it is essential that consensus is always reached.
+Furthermore, it's essential that consensus is always reached.
 For this reason, meetings are frequent in these communities.
-Important decisions are usually made democratically through neighborhood assemblies.
-Furthermore, during these assemblies, responsibilities are assigned to each member.
+During these meetings, important decisions are typically made democratically and participatively.
+Additionally, responsibilities are assigned to each member during these resident assemblies.

-It consists of a group of people from different age groups or generations living together.
-This model seeks to promote intergenerational exchange, cooperation, and communication.
+This involves a group of people from different age ranges or generations living together.
+This model aims to foster intergenerational exchange, cooperation, and communication.

-In this type of cohousing, community members focus on designing environmentally friendly spaces.
-Homes in these communities are characterized by the use of eco-friendly materials in construction and by promoting energy efficiency and responsible resource consumption.
-In addition, guidelines and coexistence practices are established to minimize environmental impact.
+In this type of cohousing the community's residents focus on designing environmentally friendly spaces.
+The homes in these communities are characterized by using ecological materials in their construction and by efficient consumption of energy and resources.
+In addition, coexistence practices and guidelines are established to minimize ecological impact.

-Senior cohousing refers to communities specifically designed to accommodate older adults.
-In other words, the homes and common areas are equipped with services and adaptations that allow residents with reduced mobility to move around more easily.
+Senior cohousing communities are defined as cohousing communities designed to accommodate older adults.
+This means that the homes and common areas have services and adaptations for people with reduced mobility.
 Some examples of special adaptations for older adults include:

 • Installation of safety bars